IgorSusmelj/ABC-GAN/README.md

 **Controller architecture**:

-*Note: The Realism is calculated using the two losses of the discriminator (loss for real and for fake images).*
+*Note: The controller input is calculated using the two losses of the discriminator (loss for real and for fake images).*

 ![controller](report/controller.png)

-The controller tries to keep the avg. realism always at a reference point.
+The controller tries to keep the avg. value always at a reference point.
 The output of the controller is a probability of training either the discriminator or the generator.

 ### Controllability